Ensure your CV format is structured to best highlight your unique experience and life situation.

 3. Highlight your journalism work experience

-Starting each bullet point in your journalism’s work experience section with good CV action verbs also adds energy to your CV and shows the reader you’re proactive and a leader in your field.
+Start each bullet point in your journalism’s work experience section with powerful action verbs.
+This approach adds energy to your CV and shows your enthusiasm and readiness to take initiative.

 Here are some examples of using action verbs in bullet points to highlight accomplishments from your journalism career: